Brokttv/optimizers-from-scratch/README.md

 **Explanation:**
 Adapts learning rates per parameter based on the cumulative sum of squared gradients, favoring infrequent parameters.
 Learning rates shrink over time.

+**Further Reading:**
+🔗 [An overview of gradient descent optimization algorithms — Ruder](https://ruder.io/optimizing-gradient-descent/index.html#adagrad) — one of the clearest breakdowns on the web, from a well-respected ML researcher.

 ---